- Discover Rennes

 Operating in Tinténiac, not far from the Château de Combourg and the birthplace of the Bretagne Romantique community, a small brewery produces a range of white, blonde, amber and brown beers under the brand name: Donac If you're visiting Chateaubriand, you can't leave without trying them!
 Facebook page

 "The future of craft beer lies in cans!"
-This is the Maloan philosophy underpinning an unprecedented project in France, which was scheduled to open its first point of sale dedicated to craft beer in Rennes in February 2017.
+This is the Maloan philosophy underpinning an unprecedented project in France, which has open its first point of sale dedicated to craft beer in Rennes in February 2017.
 The idea came about after a group of friends (Marie, Marion, Lois and Antoine - hence the name Maloan) tried their hands at brewing beer.
 The result?
 About 15 craft beers from around the world that can be enjoyed at the store or taken away in cans.
 This container, which is "endlessly recyclable and has a very low environmental impact, also protects the aromas of the hops from the light," explains Marie.
 The Maloan concept focuses on offering a draught beer experience that can be enjoyed at home.
 Financed by crowdfunding, the Maloan project should get tongues wagging in Rennes and further afield.

 Maloan, 10 rue Vasselot à Rennes www.maloan.fr/